-How to photograph an Indian wedding group portrait or family picture
+How to photograph Indian wedding group portraits or family pictures

 1.vKnow who you are to photograph before the wedding day.
 A list provided by the bride and groom is key to getting through the family portrait session stress free.

 2. Have a key member assigned on both sides of the family to assist you calling out the names as surely you cannot identify every member in their family

 3. Clear the mandap (or mundap) of any debris.
 This is beyond crucial for good photos, and will save time time in the future when you are editing the family photos.

 4. Have the bride and groom’s family and friends stand far way enough from the stage.
 If the wedding parties stand in front of the stage you are setting yourself up for hours of editing out people that are not supposed to be in the photo.

 5. Don’t be shy.
 It is hard to organize several hundred people, but it can be done.
 If you feel uncomfortable with giving firm direction at these moments, make sure you have designated someone the job!

 6. Have all the people that won’t be in the photos go to lunch or cocktail hour depending on your wedding time.
 It can be hard to get the session going when the whole room stays and chats and wants to hug the bride!
 Save all of the love for later and get through the session!

 7. Often times at Indian weddings, the guests and family members will take the time at the family photo session to give gifts and thank the bride.
 This adds time to each group picture, which in turn lengthens the family session.
 Have someone stand at each side of the stage with a basket to receive the gifts and thank them on behalf of the bride and groom.
 Preferably a close member from each side of the family.